10 Best Carbs For Pregnancy

 Beans and Lentils

 Like chickpeas, beans and lentils are one of the best plant-based protein sources during pregnancy.
-And in addition to protein, beans and dried beans, and lentils also contain folate, iron, potassium, magnesium, and several B vitamins.
+And in addition to protein, beans and dried beans and peas, and lentils also contain folate, iron, potassium, magnesium, and several B vitamins.
 B vitamins are essential for developing your baby’s brain and spinal cord and preventing neural tube defects.

 Not sure which beans to eat?
 Check out our blog on the best beans to consume during pregnancy